manuelpepe/PyAutoBlockchain/docs/source/guide/testing.rst

             assert strat.vault_token.functions.getCounter().call() == 2

-Keep in mind that `Counter` must be a registered as a contract name (see :ref:`Registering Contracts`).
+That's it, when the plugin loads it will deploy the ``Counter`` contract into a test server and automatically register the contract with the correct test address and ABI.

-That's it, when the plugin loads it will deploy the `Counter` contract into a test server and automatically replace the contract address that you have on your `contracts.json` with the correct one for the test environment.
+``Counter`` **doesn't** need to be registered as a contract name.

 .. _PAB Testing Plugin: